 Every day, antivirus capabilities in Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP) protect millions of customers from threats.
 To effectively scale protection, Microsoft Defender ATP uses intelligent systems that combine multiple layers of machine learning models, behavior-based detection algorithms, generics, and heuristics that make a verdict on suspicious files, most of the time in a fraction of a second.

 This multilayered approach allows us to proactively protect customers in real-time, whether in the form of stopping massive malware outbreaks or detecting limited sophisticated cyberattacks.
-This quality of antivirus capabilities is reflected in the consistently high scores that Windows Defender ATP gets in independent tests and the fact that our antivirus solution is the most deployed in the enterprise.
+This quality of antivirus capabilities is reflected in the consistently high scores that Microsoft Defender ATP gets in independent tests and the fact that our antivirus solution is the most deployed in the enterprise.

 The tradeoff of an intelligent, scalable approach is that some of our more aggressive classifiers from time to time misclassify normal files as malicious (false positives).
 While false positives are a very tiny occurrence compared to the large number of malware we correctly identify (true positives) and protect customers from, we are aware of the impact that misclassified files might have.
 Keeping false positives at a minimum is an equally important quality metric that we continually work to improve on.

 Avoiding false positives is a two-way street between security vendors and developers.
 Publishing apps to the Microsoft Store is the best way for vendors and developers to ensure their programs are not misclassified.
 For customers, apps from the Microsoft Store are trusted and Microsoft-verified.

 Here are other ways developers can raise the level of trust by both security vendors and customers and help make sure programs and files are not inadvertently detected as malware.